Bethlehem Steel: Late 20th century

 As the age of Bethlehem Steel workers was increasing, however, the ratio of retirees to workers was rising, meaning that the value created by each worker had to cover a greater portion of pension costs than before.
 Former top manager Eugene Grace failed to adequately invest in the company's pension plans during the 1950s.
 At its peak, the company's pension contributions that should have been made were not.
 As a result, the company encountered difficulty when it faced rising pension costs associated with its retiring workers, which were amplified by the company's diminishing profits and increased global competition.

 By the 1970s, imported foreign steel was proving cheaper than domestically produced steel, and Bethlehem Steel faced growing competition from mini-mills and smaller-scale operations that could sell steel at lower prices.
+Flooding from 1972 Hurricane Agnes resulted in the closure of the Cornwall iron mine in 1973.
+Grace Mine, a Bethlehem owned underground iron mine in Berks County, PA, shut down in 1977.

 In 1982, Bethlehem Steel reported an unexpected loss of US$1.5 billion, and responded by promptly shutting down much of its operations.
 The company returned to profitability briefly six years later, in 1988, but restructuring and shutdowns continued through the 1990s.
-In the mid-1980s, demand for the plant's structural products began diminishing, and new competition entered the marketplace.
+In the mid-1980s, demand for the plant's structural products began diminishing, and new competition entered the marketplace following the 1987 formation of Nucor-Yamato.
+The firm would build a plant in Blythville, Arkansas.
 Lighter construction styles, featuring lower-height construction styles, such as low-rise buildings, did not require the heavy structural grades of steel that were being produced at the Bethlehem plant.

 In 1991, Bethlehem Steel Corporation discontinued coal mining, which the company had been conducting under the name BethEnergy.
-In 1992, the Johnstown plants of the Bethlehem Steel, which were founded in 1852 by The Cambria Iron Company of Johnstown and were purchased by Bethlehem Steel in 1923, were forced into closure.
+In 1992, the Johnstown plants of the Bethlehem Steel, which were founded in 1852 by the Cambria Iron Company of Johnstown and were purchased by Bethlehem Steel in 1923, were forced into closure.
 In 1993, the company also exited the railroad car business.

 By the end of 1995, Bethlehem Steel ceased manufacturing steel at its main Bethlehem plant, bringing an end to 140 years of such production in Bethlehem, and the company ceased operations in Bethlehem.
 Two years later, in 1997, Bethlehem Steel Corporation ceased shipbuilding activities in an attempt to preserve its steel manufacturing operations.

 In 1998, after denying pension benefits, a lawsuit was filed in the Third Circuit Court of Appeals in Philadelphia.
 The case, Lawrence Hollyfield, Fiduciary to the Estate of Collins Hollyfield v.
 Pension Plan of Bethlehem Steel Corporation and Subsidiary Companies, was settled in favor of Hollyfield three years later, in 2001.
 The settlement led to a class action lawsuit filed by Bethlehem Steel's workers union, which led to PBGC assuming all Bethlehem Steel pension obligations, representing the largest pension such liability assumption in U.S. history.